Characterizing Human Actions in the Digital Platform by Temporal Context: Data Experiment Settings

 \section{Data \& Experiment Settings}

-In this dataset, we will discuss the dataset and experiment setting for the embedding model.
-We employ the three datasets to investigate the wide range of human behavior in terms of inter-temporal context using ATC discussed in Section~\ref{sec:t_int_context}.
+This section describes the dataset and experiment settings for the embedding model.
+We employ three datasets to investigate a wide range of human behavior in terms of inter-temporal context using the ATC discussed in Section~\ref{sec:t_int_context}.